Bitcoin Pizza Day

 How it was solved

-@victorvenandi notices 2 of the block numbers in the list provided by GITM did not have a space between the hyphon and there number.
-Using these numbers and the block numbers directly below them in the list have him the coordinates that led us to an old abandoned whaling station on an island called South Georgia and the South Sandwich Islands.
+@Vivenandi notices that 2 of the block numbers in the list provided by GITM did not have a space between the hyphon and there number.
+Using these numbers and the block numbers directly below them in the list gave him the coordinates that led the Hunters to an old abandoned whaling station on an island called South Georgia and the South Sandwich Islands.

 GITM confirmed we were close.
 But where is the end?